Death of an Infant on NICU

-Referrals to the Coroner are made immediately following death.
-The Coroner then decides whether the case is to be taken under Coronerís jurisdiction.
-The case may be discussed with the coroner at any time, day or night, if the consultant paediatrician is unsure about referral.
+Referrals to the Coroner are made immediately following death and can be discussed any time day or night.
+Phone 0800 266800 to inform the coronerís office and 1) fax the completed Record of Death form CR2204 to Fax 099696569 and 2) Complete autopsy request form CR0020.
+This goes to the mortuary and in some cases can be faxed.
+The Coroner then decides whether the case is to be taken under Coronerís jurisdiction (usually after a phone discussion with you).
 If the Coroner takes jurisdiction, parental consent is not sought for a post mortem.
 However, it is important to explain to the parents the reasons for the need for a Coroner's autopsy and to note that the Coroner may consider the parentsí wishes in making a decision.
 They need to be aware that the police will send someone to talk with them as well.
-The Coronerís Autopsy Request Form CR0020 must be completed.
 Please note: All IV lines, catheters, NG tubes are to be left in-situ until a discussion has been had with the Coroner unless in individual cases the consultant neonatologist has taken responsibility for their removal prior to death.

 Death must be formally confirmed and recorded in the clinical notes.
 The additional paperwork to be completed is packed altogether.
 The CCN will provide you with the necessary forms for completion (they include the death certificate, cremation form, perinatal mortality summary and other such documents).
 You need to follow the flow chart and then sign off the Grief Paperwork Check List.